 - How has globalization affected poverty in countries like China?

-- What type of changes have happened because of globalization?
+- What types of changes have happened because of globalization?

-- Why is distrust and division on the rise?
+- Why are distrust and division on the rise?

 Artea: Envisioning a World Without Borders